guanwei49/EMIT/README.md

     ```
 In this example:

-The `--checkpoint` argument points to the model checkpoint located at /mnt/vlr/laishi/llava-interleave-qwen-7b-hf.
+The `--checkpoint` argument points to the model checkpoint located at `/mnt/vlr/laishi/llava-interleave-qwen-7b-hf`.
-The `--data-root` argument specifies the MMAD dataset directory at /mnt/vlr/laishi/ALL_DATA/.
+The `--data-root` argument specifies the MMAD dataset directory at `/mnt/vlr/laishi/ALL_DATA/`.

 #### Evaluate Our Trained Model
 The `evaluate_batch_mmad_choice.py` script, located in the project's root directory, is designed to evaluate our methods.
 The script requires the following mandatory arguments:
---checkpoint: Specifies the path to the model checkpoint.
+- `--checkpoint`: Specifies the path to the model checkpoint.
---data-root: Provides the root directory for the MMAD dataset.
+- `--data-root`: Provides the root directory for the MMAD dataset.

 Example Usage
 1. Navigate to the project's root directory.